CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo-cluster.md

 While the cluster has been created, only the t2.micro head node is running.
 Before any jobs can be submitted to the slurm queue, the compute nodes need to be started.

+Note, the compute nodes are not "provisioned" or "created" at this time (so they do not begin to incur costs).
+The compute nodes are only provisioned when a slurm job is scheduled.
+After a slurm job is completed, then the compute nodes will be terminated after 5 minutes of idletime.

 ### Start the compute nodes

  `pcluster update-compute-fleet --region us-east-1 --cluster-name hello-pcluster --status START_REQUESTED`